Greatest Hits Live! (tour)

 Greatest Hits Live! (also known as the Finest Selection Tour) was the fourth and final headlining concert tour by English-Irish girl group The Saturdays.
 It was their first tour in three years, launched in support of their greatest hits album, Finest Selection: The Greatest Hits.

 Background

-Just a few months after releasing their fourth studio album Living for the Weekend (2013), the group announced they would release a Greatest Hits album and tour in support for the album.
+Just a few months after releasing their fourth studio album Living for the Weekend (2013), the group announced they would release a greatest hits album and tour in support of the album.
+The album, Finest Selection: The Greatest Hits, was announced for release in August 2014 and was described as including the group's previous Top 40 singles along with three new tracks.
+The tour was announced as a 12-date run in support of the album.
 The tour was the group's first in three years.

 The tour played a mixture of theatres and arenas with most dates sold out at full capacity.
 The largest attendance for a single show was Wembley Arena, London with almost 10,000 in attendance.
 During the Glasgow show, Frankie Bridge had a pre-recorded segment to show she was competing on the twelfth season of Strictly Come Dancing that would start airing three days after the tour completed.